 #1 – Mobility Med Ball Workout (26 minutes)

-In this update, Kevin Yates from MIRL, takes you through a variety of mobility exercises that you can do with a medicine ball.
+In this update, Kevin Yates from MIRL takes you through a variety of mobility exercises that you can do with a medicine ball.
 These exercises help loosen up the upper body, activate the scapular and rotator cuff muscles, improve thoracic mobility and focus on integrating the upper and lower body.
-This is going to be great if you are looking for new med ball exercises ideas and looking for a workout with the med ball that will help with the upper body.
+This will be great if you are looking for new med ball exercise ideas and a workout with the med ball that will help with the upper body.

 #2 – UBD – Bootcamp Edition (3 minutes)

-This is an awesome dynamic warm up for the upper body.
-Josh Saunders takes you through a 4-minute upper body dynamic warm up that he takes his 100 bootcamp clients through on a weekly basis.
-He has found this has been something easy to add to his classes, has decreased the injuries his campers have had, is quick and is fun to do.
-This is going to be great for any bootcamp instructor or if you are looking for a quick dynamic warm up for the upper body.
-You receive a video of the exercises and a book with all the exercises in it.
+An excellent dynamic warm-up for the upper body.
+Josh Saunders takes you through a 4-minute upper-body dynamic introduction that he takes his 100 Bootcamp clients through every week.
+He has found this has been something easy to add to his classes, has decreased the injuries his campers have had, is quick, and is fun to do.
+This will be great for any Bootcamp instructor or if you are looking for a short dynamic warm-up for the upper body.
+You receive a video of the exercises and a book with all the activities.

 #3 – Upper Body Release (9 minutes)

-This is a video for manual therapists looking for ways of releasing the upper body muscles.
-Dr. Erson Religioso III takes you through a number of the manual therapy techniques he uses with his clients to help release muscles that are tight and active in the upper body.
-This is going to be great for manual therapists that are looking for more techniques to release the upper body, especially pec minor.
+A video for manual therapists looking for ways of releasing the upper body muscles.
+Dr. Erson Religioso III takes you through a number of the manual therapy techniques he uses with his clients to help release tight and active forces in the upper body.
+This will be great for manual therapists looking for more methods to remove the upper body, especially pec minor.